xiangxinyue/xiangxinyue.github.io/about.md

 ## Education

-**2023-2025 Master of Applied Data Science, University of Michigan.**
+**2023-2026 Master of Applied Data Science, University of Michigan.**

 - MADS Scholarship, this scholarship offer is a reflection of many accomplishments and our belief that the candidate will make valuable contributions to the School, and the vastly changing professions in the information field.

+- Same program as the in-person one, online delivery.

+**2023-2026 Master of Computer Science, Georgia Institute of Technology.**

+- OMSCS Specialization in Computer Systems.

 - Same program as the in-person one, online delivery.